mcmasty/mcmasty.github.io/_pages/covid-splash.md

 I am experimenting.
 As a result, this section might be short-lived as I am not sure how this will be folded into the site, if at all.
 This section also may not be updated as frequently.

-Anyway, here is the result of a geometric analysis, in which the area under peak number of cases (orange line) is compared to the actual cases (blue line and shaded area).
-The percent of peak area, bounded by the peak cases line, that is covered by the actual cases area, is a metric I call "Peak Coverage".
-The higher the percent, the closer the state is to average peak conditions.

-The visual explanation is more straight forward: The greater the green area, the greater the distance between new cases and peak cases.
-Simply:  Mo' green, mo' better; No green, no good.

-The states are sorted in decreasing order of peak cover.

 **State and U.S. Territory Trends** 14-day slope, 7-day slope